carpentries-incubator/ml4bio-workshop/guide/software.md

 Switch the type of data to either training or validation data and you will see the complete list of trained classifiers.
 Select a classifier and test it.
-`Tony: which instruction, selecting a classifier in the red panel?
-Do we want to allow this?`

 <p align="center">
 <img src="../figures/software/test_more.png">